Savage Planet devs create Raccoon Logic game studio in Montreal

 Schneider said he was happy to get the support from Google and Tencent, and he was proud that the team was able to ship Journey to the Savage planet on time and without crunch, or unpaid overtime.

-“When we shipped Savage Planet (along with associated patches/DLC/etc) we did it in a really sustainable way without crunch,” Schneider said.
+“When we shipped Savage Planet, along with associated patches/DLC/etc., we did it in a really sustainable way without crunch,” Schneider said.
 “We even shifted to remote work in a matter of days in March 2020 thanks to the outstanding efforts of the team.”

 As an example, at the outset of the pandemic, Typhoon chose to delay its downloadable content rather than overwork the team, Schneider said.

 “We were all facing a new reality we had never experienced,” Schneider said.
 “The last thing we needed to do was add stress to our team members who now had kids at home, life in quarantine, and no clear end on the horizon.
 This is something we were really proud of and a goal we plan to 100% continue with Raccoon Logic.
-Our feeling is that people do their best creative work when they have time to re-charge and see their families.
+Our feeling is that people do their best creative work when they have time to recharge and see their families.
 It’s better for people and better for the games we produce.”

 The reset gave the company a chance to add positions it didn’t have before, like a producer and a lead designer.